JuBiotech/peak-performance/paper/paper.md

 It is then assumed that within one batch run, all instances of a mass trace across all acquisitions can be fitted with the same type of model.
 For this purpose, the user must provide the name of an acquisition, i.e. sample, where a clear and representative peak for the given mass trace was observed.
 If e.g. a standard mixture containing all targets was measured, this would be considered a prime candidate.
-An additional feature lets the user exclude specific model types to save computation time and improve the accuracy of model selection by for example excluding double peak models when a single peak was observed.
-Upon provision of the required information, the automated model selection can be started using the $\texttt{model\_selection()}$ function from the pipeline module and will be performed successively for each mass trace.
+The automated model selection can be started using the $\texttt{model\_selection()}$ function from the pipeline module and will be performed successively for each mass trace.
 The results for each model are ranked with the $\texttt{compare()}$ function of the ArviZ package based on Pareto-smoothed importance sampling leave-one-out cross-validation (LOO-PIT) [@RN146; @RN145].
 The best model for each mass trace is then written to the Excel template file.